LoopKit/loopdocs/docs/operation/features/premeal.md

 ## Assessing the impact of pre-meal

-The intent of the pre-meal icon on the toolbar is to [provide an eating-soon mode in Loop](https://diyps.org/2016/07/11/picture-this-how-to-do-eating-soon-mode/){: target="_blank" }.
+The intent of the pre-meal icon on the toolbar is to [provide an eating-soon mode in Loop](https://diyps.org/2016/07/11/picture-this-how-to-do-eating-soon-mode/).
 Do not set pre-meal limits to
 any hypoglycemic ranges that may require treatment.